Federal Verification Updates

 - Select “Return Transcript” and select the requested filing year.
 The requested filing year is 2021 for the 2023-2024 FAFSA.

 - IRS Tax Return Transcripts cannot be sent to an address other than the one on file with the IRS.

 - If successfully validated, tax filers can expect to receive a paper IRS Tax Return.
 Transcript at the address included in their online request within 10 to 15 days from the time the on-line request was successfully transmitted to the IRS.

-- Once received, deliver to the Financial Aid office.
+- Once received, submit to the Financial Aid office.

-- The IRS Form 4506-T (PDF) may be used to request an IRS Tax Return Transcript, IRS Verification of Non-filing letter or an IRS Wage and Income transcript.
+- The IRS Form 4506-T (PDF) may be used to request an IRS Tax Return Transcript, an IRS Verification of Non-filing letter, or an IRS Wage and Income transcript.

 - Complete lines 1 – 4.
 Note that line 3 should be the most current address as filed with the IRS.
 It is the address where the IRS Transcript will be sent.
 If the address has recently changed, include the address listed on the latest tax return filed on Line 4.
 However, if an address change has been completed through the US Postal Service, the IRS may have the updated address on file.

 - Line 5 should be completed.
 Include your Pace UID number on this line.
 Include numbers only.
 Do not enter your social security number as this request will get rejected.

 - On line 6, enter the tax form and check box “a” for a Tax Return Transcript or “c” for a Record of Account.